swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 3. Select **Groups** as the **Value type**.
 4. In the **Filter** drop-down box, select **Matches regex** and then enter the following expression as the **Value: .***

-The above approach is recommended if you are using only native Okta groups.
-In order to return both Active Directory and Okta groups in a single OpenID Connect claim, please see [Can we retrieve both Active Directory and Okta groups in OpenID Connect claims?](https://support.okta.com/help/s/article/Can-we-retrieve-both-Active-Directory-and-Okta-groups-in-OpenID-Connect-claims?language=en_US)
+The above approach is recommended if you are using only Cognito Groups.
+Groups can be created on "Groups" tab on the user pool page.

 ### **Creating target roles**

 *Target roles* are IAM roles in your AWS target environment that users assume when they invoke temporary elevated access.
 For example, you might create IAM role **TempAccessRoleS3Admin** in AWS account **111122223333** to allow users to invoke temporary elevated access to fix S3 issues in that account.

 If you are using the default authorization model, each target role must correspond to one eligibility group created in the previous section.
+Please fallow the instractions under this link https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-user-groups.html#creating-a-new-group-using-the-console.

 Each target role must have the following *trust policy:*